Aug 27, 2020

 DOUGLAS HOFSTADTER: At the court of a queen.

 JAD: And he wrote the poem for this queen's daughter.
-She was 7 or 8 and she had gotten sick.
+She was seven or eight and she had gotten sick.

 DOUGLAS HOFSTADTER: The flu or something.